AlwaysSeptember/Overview/README.md

 ### Room

 A place on the internet where messages actually get sent for a particular topic, owner by a particular set of people.
-Technology wise, the are something between https://matrix.org/ and room11 with the ability to addin functionality, and pull/push data from external sources.
+Technology wise, the are something between https://matrix.org/ and room11 with the ability to add-in functionality, and pull/push data from external sources.

 ### Voting

 A defined format for proposing and then carrying out a vote in a room.

+## Nice to have pieces

+These pieces are not needed to produce a minimal viable product, though they could be useful eventually.

+### Linking to documents

+There is a general need to be able to present a set of links to other places on the web that are related to each room.

+Examples include a code of conduct, or how to apply to join a room.

+### Weighting

+People who do the work, should have a higher 'weight' than people who have contributed very little or no work.
+It's not exactly clear what the weight should be used for, but it would be a useful indicator for people new to the group.

 ## Things that are not needed

 ### Knowledge base

 Although most communities could do with a knowledge base, and a way to run query against that knowledge base, this not something I currently think is a requirement.
 Working on all the other stuff would make it much easier for other people to work on tools like this.

 ## Notes